 Laurier is one of 15 institutions across Canada to participate in a federal pilot grant program aimed at increasing equity, diversity and inclusion (EDI) among researchers.
 The EDI Institutional Capacity-Building Grant provides funds for institutions to work toward identifying and eliminating systemic barriers impeding the recruitment, retention and advancement of underrepresented groups within academia.

-Laurier’s EDI community of practice also includes two women faculty colleagues, currently Michelle Skop and Christine Neill; and faculty and staff from Indigenous Initiatives; human resources; Teaching and Learning; and the Centre for Student EDI.
+Laurier’s EDI community of practice also includes two women faculty colleagues; faculty and staff from Indigenous Initiatives; human resources; Teaching and Learning; and the Centre for Student EDI.
 This multidisciplinary group has a solid mandate to strengthen Laurier’s commitment to inclusion.